-What is a District Safety Champion and who are they?
+• What is a District Safety Champion and who are they?

 The District Safety Champion is a resource for unit leaderships and their Unit Safety Champion to get answers or clarification for any question about Safety.
-Who they are and their contact information should be available from your local council.
+Who they are and their contact information is available on the Suffolk County Safety webpage at https://bsa-cst10.org/safety.
 They are also at their respective district's monthly Roundtable where they give Safety updates and reminders.